turingschool/backend_mod_1_prework/section2/reflection.md

 1. Regarding the blog posts in Part A, how do you feel about asking questions?
 Do you tend to ask them too soon, or wait too long, or somewhere in between?

+I tend to wait too long to ask questions.
+I'm a librarian, which means I have a lot of research training, so I can usually find the answer to just about anything eventually, but I waste A LOT of time trying to find answers instead of simply asking.
+I need to work on changing my thinking that I'm "bothering" someone when I ask.
+I think that using the strategy of timing myself and cutting myself off if I'm searching for more than 20 minutes will be helpful.
+I also need to get over my fear of posting a question publicly.
+I'm not shy or quiet in real life but putting a question out on slack (or even facebook) causes me a lot of stress.
+I guess it's because I don't know who is reading it vs. just asking a few people, but I'm going to have to get used to that feeling.

 ### If Statements

 1. What is a conditional statement?
 Give three examples.